Pennsylvania Route 88: Route description

 After crossing the Tenmile Creek, PA 88 has entered Washington County as Front Street.
 PA 88 passes through the following villages: Milfred Terrace, Fredericktown Hill, North Fredericktown, Vesta Heights, and Vestaburg.
 In East Bethlehem Township and Centerville Boro.
 In Centerville Boro, PA 88 becomes Low Hill Rd.
 PA 88 has a snake like curve paralleling the Monongahela River.
 In Centerville Boro, PA 88 joins Pennsylvania Turnpike 43 for 2 mi before leaving to join another concurrency with U.S. Route 40.
 East of PA 43, PA 88 leaves US 40 at a trumpet interchange in West Brownsville.
 North of the concurrency, PA 88 becomes a local road named California Road.
 In California, PA 88 becomes Wood Street then turns to the west and becomes 3rd Street.
 In Coal Center, PA 88 Highpoint Drive, then Spring Street, and then Highpoint Drive again.
 Passengers can see Turnpike 43 from PA 88 in Coal Center.
 As PA 88 begins to shift to the east, it enters the following boros: Elco, Roscoe, and Stockdale.
 As PA 88 enters these boros it becomes Highpoint Drive and Chester Avenue.
 North of Stockdale, PA 88 begins to turn to the north and becomes Main Street.
 In Speers as Pennsylvania Street, PA 88 interchanges Interstate 70 at exit 40 in a scaped shaped interchange with long ramps.
 In Charleroi and North Charleroi, PA 88 is called McKean Avenue.
 In Carroll Township, PA 88 is called Country Club Road and meets the southern terminus of Pennsylvania Route 837.
-In Monongahela, PA 88 begins a three route concurrency with Pennsylvania Route 136 and Pennsylvania Route 837.
+In Monongahela, PA 88 begins a three route concurrency with Pennsylvania Route 136 and PA 837.
 Then PA 88/PA 136/PA 837 become Main Street and intersect the northern terminus of Pennsylvania Route 481.
 In the northern tip of Monongahela, PA 136 splits off from PA 88 and PA 837.
 As PA 88/PA 837 enter New Eagle, PA 837 splits from PA 88 then PA 88 becomes Union Street.
 In Union Township, PA 88 passes under Turnpike 43.
 In Finleyville, PA 88 becomes Sheridan Avenue.
 Finleyville is where the future Interstate 576 (Southern Beltway) will meet Turnpike 43.
 Then PA 88 re-enters Union Township passing several businesses and then becomes Library Road near the Allegheny County line.